Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 A stiff drink can help soften the hardest heart.
 Your Proficiency with brewer's Supplies can help you ply someone with drink, giving them just enough alcohol to mellow their mood.

 **Potable Water**
 Your knowledge of brewing enables you to purify water that would otherwise be undrinkable.
-As part of a long rest, you can purify up to 6 gallons of water, or 1 gallon as part of a short rest.
+As part of a Long Rest, you can purify up to 6 gallons of water, or 1 gallon as part of a Short Rest.

 | **ACTIVITY** | **DC** |
 | --- | :-: |